-- · Our ability to continue our operations requires that we raise additional capital and our operations could be curtailed if we are unable to obtain the additional funding as or when needed. - · We will need to raise additional financing to support our business objectives.
+- We will need to raise additional financing to support our business objectives.
 We cannot be sure we will be able to obtain additional financing on terms favorable to us when needed, or at all.
-If we are unable to obtain additional financing to meet our needs, our operations may be adversely affected or terminated. - · If we fail to comply with our obligations under our patent licenses with third parties, we could lose license rights that are vital to our business. - · Changes in regulatory requirements or other unforeseen circumstances may impact the timing of the initiation or completion of our clinical trials. - We face many of the risks and difficulties frequently encountered by relatively new companies with respect to our operations. - We have no mature product candidates and may not be successful in licensing any. - · Even if we are successful in licensing lead product candidates, resource limitations may limit our ability to successfully develop them.
+If we are unable to obtain additional financing to meet our needs, our operations may be adversely affected or terminated. - We are currently receiving Research and Development, or R&D, tax credits from the United Kingdom ("UK") in connection with our clinical trials being conducted in the UK.
+If the UK government discontinues these tax credits, or we decide to conduct our clinical trials in another jurisdiction, our costs to develop our product candidates could increase significantly. - · If we fail to comply with our obligations under our patent licenses with third parties, we could lose license rights that are vital to our business. - · Changes in regulatory requirements or other unforeseen circumstances may impact the timing of the initiation or completion of our clinical trials. - We face many of the risks and difficulties frequently encountered by relatively new companies with respect to our operations. - We have no mature product candidates and may not be successful in licensing any. - Even if we are successful in licensing lead product candidates, resource limitations may limit our ability to successfully develop them.